Algebraic-Programming/HiCR/examples/memcpy/local/README.rst

     at.queryTopology();

-Source Local Memory Slot allocation and initialization
+Source local memory slot allocation and initialization
 ------------------------------------------------------

 We create the first local memory slot on the host RAM and initialize it with a message.